Last Updated on by Karl

 It’s easy to overlook a couple of minor user interface issues and some slightly outdated material when you get SO MUCH bang for your buck.

-Another reason I’m so bullish about this product is because of how wide a variety of learners it caters for.
+Another reason I’m so bullish about LinkedIn Learning is because of how wide a variety of learners it caters for.
 I go into greater detail on this in the “Who is LinkedIn Learning For?” section above, but I’ll summarize again.

 If you’re someone who wants to make casual upskilling a part of your everyday life, if you’re preparing for a specific certification exam, or whether you want to kickstart a whole new career, LinkedIn Learning has the content to make this a reality.